astrosec/virtualagc-docker/README.md

 # virtualagc-docker
-* Dockerfile and other scripts to dockerize the Apollo Guidance Computer
+* Original Dockerfile and other scripts to dockerize the Apollo Guidance Computer
+* Used for the Hack-a-Sat Apollo Guidance Computer Challenge

+## 1. Build the image
 * make sure doit.sh is executable, run the following as root

-## 1. Build the image
 * docker build -t virtualagc2 .

 ## 2. Run it